First time ever: over 500,000 classic cars with H-plates in Germany

-Passenger cars with H-plates increase
+Passenger cars with H-plates increase by 11 percent

 On January 1, 2020, for the first time ever, more than 500,000 passenger cars with H-plates (denoting “historic” vehicles) were registered in Germany.
 Their number rose from 474,516 on January 1, 2019, to 525,968 one year later, which equates to growth of 11 percent.
 The total number of all classic vehicles on Germany’s roads, including motorcycles and commercial vehicles, also added 11 percent and reached 595,046 units.
 These are the results of the latest evaluation of Germany’s classic vehicle statistics by the German Association of the Automotive Industry (VDA) and the firm BBE Automotive GmbH, based on figures from the Federal Motor Transport Authority (KBA).

 VDA President Hildegard Müller stressed, “Classic cars bear a striking testament to the historical development of mobility.
 They continue to enjoy great popularity among young and old alike, as demonstrated not only by the many and – before corona – well attended classic car meetings in Germany and Europe, but also by the increase in passenger cars with H-plates.
 As classic cars also serve the ‘preservation of our motor-vehicle heritage’ in accordance with the German Vehicle Registration Ordinance, we continue to work intensively on allowing classic cars to run on public roads without restrictions.
 Even if they no longer correspond to the latest technical standards, they are genuinely part of our cultural history, mostly with a very low annual mileage.”

 A review of the last ten years shows that the number of classic cars with H-plates has grown significantly, yet they account for only about 1 percent of the total passenger car fleet.